OptimalDesignLab/FFD.jl/README.md

 # FFD.jl
 A Julia repository containing code for Free Form Deformation using B-splines.
+You only need to clone the repository to use it.
+There is no need to build anything.
+Please read the `README.md` file to understand how to use the repository.
+Within each of the files, there is detailed documentation of each and every function.

 The repository has the following structure

 * **`FFD.jl`**